 The Department of Health and Exercise Science supports the Healthy Exercise and Lifestyle Programs (HELPS), a chronic disease prevention program for the local community.
 As part of the coursework in HES 761 and 765, graduate students serve an internship in HELPS to gain practical experience as clinical exercise specialists.
-After serving an internship with HELPS during the first academic year, each student will have the opportunity to be certified as an American College of Sports Medicine (ACSM) exercise specialist.
+After serving an internship with HELPS during the first academic year, each student will have the opportunity to be certified as an American College of Sports Medicine (ACSM) Clinical Exercise Physiologist.

 The Department of Health and Exercise Science began offering graduate study in 1967.
-Departmental graduate committee: Brubaker (chair), Beavers, Berry, Katula, Marsh, Messier, Mihalko, Miller, Nixon, Rejeski.
+Departmental graduate committee: Katula (chair), Beavers, Berry, Brubaker, Marsh, Messier, Mihalko, Miller, Nixon, Rejeski.

-Degree Requirements: please see "Requirements for Degrees" beginning on page 25.
+Degree Requirements: please see "Requirements for Degrees" beginning on Page 27.